 Another challenge regarding REST APIs is validating the parameters that are transmitted through API requests.
 A buggy application, or a malicious attacker, might call the API with parameters that don't fit the expected data types or value ranges.
 Without careful validation, this can trigger crashes or unexpected program behavior that might lead to security or stability issues.

 Considering how many values most data types allow, it is unthinkable to test all of them manually.
 Even with automated testing tools, the sheer number of combinations is often too big to cover.
 Only white-box testing solutions are smart enough to pick values that are known from experience to cause problems.
 This way they can automatically generate inputs that try to cover all relevant parameter combinations.

-In REST API testing, data formatting describes the schema that specifies how data is formatted.
+In API testing, data formatting describes the schema that specifies how data is formatted.
 Since this schema handles responses and requests of REST APIs, it has to be maintained and updated regularly to ensure that newly added parameters are included in the schema.
 Automated testing solutions often allow for parsing of the API documentation and generate test cases based on this.
 If you test your API continuously and somehow documentation and implementation are out of sync this, would be easily recognizable and this makes it easier to overcome the challenges.

 When calling an API, a client application sends multiple requests, which must be called in the correct order.
 If the requests are handled in the wrong order, the program will return an error.
-An example for this would be the error that comes up, when an API call to delete an object is made before the call to create it.
+An example of this would be the error that comes up when an API call to delete an object is made before the call to create it.